InvGate/winginx/README.rst

 Nginx for Windows
 =================

-Nginx for Windows is a installer that set up a Nginx instance running as a service under Microsoft Windows platforms.
+Nginx for Windows is an installer that set up a Nginx instance running as a service under Microsoft Windows platforms.
 The Nginx version will be downloaded in compilation time from Nginx's official site - http://nginx.org/ To achieve service behaviour it uses the "Non Sucking Service Manager" - http://nssm.cc/